ipfabric/docs/docs/IP_Fabric_GUI/technology_tables/platforms/cisco_fabricpath.md

 ## IS-IS Neighbors

-The **IS-IS neighbors** tab contains information about adjacency of devices that are contributing in FabricPath.
+The **IS-IS neighbors** tab contains information about the adjacency of devices that contribute to FabricPath.

 ![IS-IS Neighbors table](fabricPathIsisNeighbors.png)